Distributed Set-Based Observers Using Diffusion Strategies: Evaluation

 \tabcolsep{8pt}

 The effect of the diffusion step is analyzed graphically over a network with low connectivity, where every node is connected to two nodes only.
-Snapshots of the estimated zonotopes by the distributed nodes in Algorithm \ref{alg:2} are shown in Figure \ref{fig:snapstwo}.
+Snapshots of the estimated zonotopes by the distributed nodes in Algorithm~\ref{alg:2} are shown in Figure~\ref{fig:snapstwo}.
 The triangles are the true positions of the monitoring nodes.
 The estimates are the centers of the zonotopes, which are represented by red pluses.
-Figure \ref{fig:snapwithout} and \ref{fig:snapwith} show the results without and with the diffusion step, respectively.
-As shown in aforementioned figures, diffusion step allows the estimated zonotopes by the distributed nodes to partially consense on a set, which is one of the advantages of adding the diffusion step.
-The Hausdorff distance measures how far two subsets of a metric space are from each other.
-Thus, as another measure of the estimated zonotopes consistency for all the distributed nodes, we calculate the Hausdorff distance between the set of vertices of each zonotope at different time step.
-We analyze the Hausdorff distance over different network connectivities.
-The results are reported in Table~\ref{tab:distance} for Garcia et al. \cite{conf:dis-kalmaninspired}, Algorithm~\ref{alg:1} and \ref{alg:2} with and without the diffusion step.
-The diffusion step enhances the alignment between the estimated zonotopes which has a significant effect on a network with a low connectivity.
-For the aforementioned network, every node has access to a lower number of measurements, and thus the diffusion step provides more information to the distributed nodes and enhances the estimated zonotopes alignment, estimation results, and radiuses of the estimated zonotopes.
+Figure~\ref{fig:snapwithout} and~\ref{fig:snapwith} show the results without and with the diffusion step, respectively.
+As shown in the aforementioned figures, the diffusion step allows the estimated zonotopes by the distributed nodes to partially consense on a set, which is one of the advantages of adding the diffusion step.